-Methods for primary data collection Gender team at CCA will track gender advocacy activities.
-The team will maintain a shared Google workbook with a separate sheet for each measurement interval.
+Methods for Gender team at the Alliance will track gender advocacy activities.
+The team primary data collection will maintain a shared Google workbook with a separate sheet for each measurement interval.
 All team members will familiarize themselves with the definition of this indicator, scan weekly for conforming activity, and enter data in the worksheet.
-Sources for primary data Data sources will include but are not limited to: • Official government policies and strategies • Press releases • Social media posts • Publications • Events • Websites • Blogs • Personal communications Primary data requirements Entries must capture: • Name of the sector actor • Date the advocacy occurred or commenced • Description of the advocacy • Date of the data entry Reporter of aggregated data CCA Aggregated unit of measure Sector actors Reporting frequency (aggregated data) TBD Sources for aggregated data The data will be aggregated from the tracking spreadsheet.
-Guidance for estimation/ analysis At the end of the measurement interval, CCA staff will total and report the number of sector actors.
+Sources for primary data Data sources will include but are not limited to: • Official government policies and strategies • Press releases • Social media posts Publications Events Websites Blogs Personal communications Primary data requirements Entries must capture: • Name of the sector actor • Date the advocacy occurred or commenced • Description of the advocacy • Date of the data entry Reporter of aggregated data The Clean Cooking Alliance Aggregated unit of measure Sector actors Reporting frequency (aggregated data) TBD Sources for aggregated data The data will be aggregated from the tracking spreadsheet.
+Guidance for estimation/ analysis At the end of the measurement interval, Alliance staff will total and report the number of sector actors.
 Multiple individuals involved in advocacy while primarily representing the same entity will be counted as a single sector actor.
 Each sector actor can be counted only once in a given measurement interval.
 Known data limitations The approach to this indicator is opportunistic and may therefore undercount the indicator.
 The count generated to report on this indicator does not capture the relative intensity of advocacy by various sector actors, e.g. one social media post is equivalent to an organizational-level commitment to gendered framing.

 Indicator name EE4.
-Number of civil society actors who include clean cooking in their activities as a result of CCA engagement Theory of change component Indicator measuring Strengthen the enabling environment Disaggregation Type of civil society actor: Individuals Entities Indicator definitions Civil society actors: An entity or individual involved in any capacity in that is not government or commerce.
+Number of civil society actors who include clean cooking in their activities as a result of Alliance engagement Theory of change component Indicator measuring Strengthen the enabling environment Disaggregation Type of civil society actor: Individuals Entities Indicator definitions Civil society actors: An entity or individual involved in any capacity in that is not government or commerce.
 Clean cooking: Supporting the transition to permanent, primary reliance on cleaner and more efficient fuels and technologies.
-CCA engagement: Sustained contact with CCA through an ongoing relationship, involving a well-defined partnership, or financial and/or technical support.
+Alliance engagement: Sustained contact with the Alliance through an ongoing relationship, involving a well-defined partnership, or financial and/or technical support.
 Individual: A single person, acting on their own behalf rather than as representative of an entity.
 Entity: Any societal unit, including but not limited to companies, government units, organizations, or communities.
-Rationale and learning questions for indicator This is indicative of the success of CCA in building local ecosystems that encourage and facilitate the transition to cleaner and more efficient cooking technologies and fuels.
-Learning question: Have CCA's relationships with civil society partners been effective at catalyzing greater visibility and momentum for the clean cooking sector?
-Provider of primary data CCA Primary unit of measure Individuals and entities that qualify under the definition of "civil society actors."
+Rationale and learning questions for indicator This is indicative of the success of the Alliance in building local ecosystems that encourage and facilitate the transition to cleaner and more efficient cooking technologies and fuels.
+Learning question: Have the Alliance's relationships with civil society partners been effective at catalyzing greater visibility and momentum for the clean cooking sector?
+Provider of primary data The Clean Cooking Alliance Primary unit of measure Individuals and entities that qualify under the definition of "civil society actors."
 Measurement interval (primary data) January 1 to December 31 If partial year data, start with earliest available date and record start date explicitly.